-3. Whitewater WMA Vision Statement
+C. Whitewater WMA Vision Statement

-The Whitewater WMA (WWMA) is the eighth largest WMA in Minnesota, and one of the largest remaining contiguous expanses of habitat in southeast Minnesota.
-It harbors a high proportion of the state's special concern, threatened, and endangered species, and has one of the highest diversities of rare/unique native plant communities of state-owned land in Minnesota.
-Its proximity to major urban areas, including Rochester and the Twin Cities, also makes it a significant recreation destination for all types of users.
-Because of its size, the WWMA significantly contributes to wildlife habitat on a landscape and regional scale.
-As a result, the WWMA will be managed to preserve, protect, enhance, and restore its unique natural, historic, cultural, and environmental resources for the benefit of fish, wildlife, and current and future generations of Minnesotans using sound science and best management practices to make informed management decisions.
+The Whitewater WMA (WWMA) is one of the largest remaining contiguous expanses of habitat in southeast Minnesota.
+Because of its size, the WWMA significantly contributes to wildlife habitat and related wildlife populations on a landscape and regional scale.
+It is a hotspot for biological diversity.
+It harbors a high proportion of the state's special concern, threatened, and endangered species, and has one of the highest diversities of rare and unique native plant communities of state-owned land in Minnesota.
+Being close to major urban areas, including Rochester and the Twin Cities, also makes it a significant recreation destination for all types of users.